Terrorism in Yemen: Limburg attack

 In October 2002, near the port of Mukalla, suicide bombers rammed an explosive-laden boat into the Limburg, a French oil tanker, killing a Bulgarian crew member and spilling 90000 oilbbl of oil into the Gulf of Aden.
 Saudi born Abdulraheem al-Nashiri, prime suspect of the USS Cole bombing, paid $40,000 to fund the Limburg attack.
-With that money, the former Al Qaida leader Abu Ali al-Harithi bought the explosives and transported them from his house in Shabwa to Mukalla in Hadramut.
+With that money, the former al-Qaeda leader Abu Ali al-Harithi bought the explosives and transported them from his house in Shabwa to Mukalla in Hadramut.

 Civil Aviation, Meteorological Authority and helicopter attacks

-On 3 November 2002 there was an attack on a helicopter carrying Hunt Oil Co.
+On November 3, 2002, there was an attack on a helicopter carrying Hunt Oil Co.
 Employees shortly after taking off from Sana'a.
 A missile and a machine gun were fired at the helicopter injuring two American citizens.
 One person was jailed for the helicopter attack as well as for bombing the Civil Aviation and Meteorological Authority building in Sana'a.

 Jibla hospital

-On December 30, 2002, a suspected Islamic fundamentalist killed three US workers and wounded one in a hospital in Jibla with a semi-automatic rifle.
+On December 30, 2002, a suspected Islamic fundamentalist terrorist killed three US workers and wounded one in a hospital in Jibla with a semi-automatic rifle.
 Two men were eventually convicted and executed for the attack - the gunman Abid Abdulrazzaq Al-Kamil, and the 'mastermind' Ali Ahmed Mohamed al-Jarallah, who had also been convicted of the 2002 murder of Yemeni politician Jarallah Omar.

 Al-Salem letter threats

-Jews in Yemen reportedly fled their homes due to threats from Muslim extremists.
-Al-Qaeda members sent letters to 45 Jews living in al-Salem (near Sana'a) on January 19, 2007, accusing them of involvement in an "international Zionist conspiracy".
-The Jewish community sent a complaint to President Ali Abdullah Saleh and temporarily moved to a hotel near Sana'a.
-The Yemeni government promised to protect their homes and reassured them that they could return.
+Teimani Jews reportedly fled their homes due to threats from Muslim extremists.
+Al-Qaeda members sent letters to 45 al-Salem Jews on January 19, 2007, accusing them of involvement in an "International Zionist conspiracy".
+The Jews sent a complaint to Yemenite president Ali Abdullah Saleh and temporarily moved to a hotel near Sana'a.
+The Yemenite government promised to protect their homes and reassured them that they could return.